 Research confirms that quality mentoring relationships have powerful effects on students, employees, entrepreneurs, and future leaders.
 As a result of those benefits, mentees become great mentors themselves based on positive benefits.
 Mentees then pass on their successful experience, becoming influential mentors in the future.
 Effective mentoring enhances career development in schools and organizations.

 A Life-Changing Experience

 I owe my success to several individuals who have provided me with significant guidance.
 Without their help, I doubt I would have achieved the accomplishments I have.
-My first mentor, was my best friend in high school tutored me in trigonometry.
+My first mentor was my best friend in high school who tutored me in trigonometry.
 As a result, I scored 84% on the NY Regents exam without having completed the coursework.
 I was allowed to skip math in my final term in high school.

 Having been elevated by my mentors, I found every opportunity to serve as one in several capacities.
 As a senior analyst, I nurtured several junior analysts, sharing my experience.
 As a professor now, I enjoy the opportunity to coach students in a unique mentoring program at our school.
 Each of my mentoring relationships has been very different and rewarding.

 According to several studies, students who have mentors are more likely to improve developmentally, complete their undergraduate degree, and volunteer as mentors themselves.
 Adding to these advantages, the American Psychological Association has pointed to the lifelong benefits of mentoring as potentially life-changing.